The emptiness

 practicing differently

-Our work grows from the soil of ServiceSpace — a 25-year, all-volunteer ecosystem of 600,000+ members in 100+ cities that has been running a living experiment: what designs emerge when you assume people want to give?
+Our work grows from the soil of ServiceSpace — a 25-year, all-volunteer ecosystem of over a million members in 150+ cities that has been running a living experiment: what designs emerge when you assume people want to give?
 No paid staff.
 No fundraising.
 No impact measurement.
 And yet: circles in a hundred living rooms, a million Smile Cards in circulation, retreats across 16 countries where most participants report it as one of the most transformative experiences of their lives.

 That ecosystem imagined new social containers.
-We help existing organizations adopt them.
+We help existing organizations adopt them — building the new structures while the old ones are still standing, not after they've collapsed.
 Different mission.
 Same soil.

-Shunya Labs operates as a program within The Pollination Project, an independent nonprofit foundation that supports grassroots changemakers worldwide.
-We have a small paid team, take on partnerships with aligned organizations, and offer much of our work freely — because the funding model shapes the product, and we need a model that can build for disappearance.
+Shunya Labs is incubated by The Pollination Project, an independent nonprofit foundation that supports grassroots changemakers worldwide.
+A few of us work on time-bounded fellowships, take on partnerships with aligned organizations, and offer much of our work freely — because the funding model shapes the product, and we need a model that can build for disappearance.

 Non-commercial is not a moral badge.
 It is an engineering constraint.
 Different funding models produce different product incentives.
 If you don't want the same outcome, you can't use the same funding model.